nxcolene-p/Dashboard/README.md

 =======
 tester
 >>>>>>> Nicolene

-Verispatial is a GIS consulting company
+VeriSpatial is a GIS consulting company.